 - The park is located in Southern California.

-- It will take between 2-3 hours to drive there from Los Angeles, depending on your starting point (and traffic, of course!)
+- It will take roughly 2.5 hours to drive there from both Los Angeles and San Diego, depending on your starting point (and traffic, of course!)

 - The park covers just over 1235 square miles of land.

-- Joshua Tree NP sees roughly 2.5 million visitors every year.
+- Joshua Tree National Park sees roughly 2.5 million visitors every year.

-- Joshua Tree NP is open 24 hours a day, and camping inside the park is allowed.
+- Joshua Tree National Park is open 24 hours a day, and camping inside the park is allowed.

 As mentioned previously, the landscapes found in Joshua Tree can truly make you feel like you’re on another planet.
 The plant life just seems unreal, and differs quite a bit from one end of the park to the other.